Dissociation and Propagation for Approximate Lifted Inference with Standard Relational Database Management Systems: Experiments

-\begin{result} Dissociation performs very well and notably better then MC(10k) if either $\avg[d]$ or $\avg[p_i]$ is small. \end{result}

 \Autoref{Fig_VLDBJ_TPCH_AP_Diss_MC_Tradeoff2} maps the trade-off between dissociation and MC for the two important parameters for the quality of dissociation ($\avg[d]$ and $\avg[p_i]$) and the number of samples for MC.
 For example, MC(1k) gives a better expected ranking than dissociation only for the small area above the thick red curve marked MC(1k).
-For MC, we used the test results from \autoref{Fig_VLDBJ_TPCH_AP_MC_aggregated_09}, i.e.\ assuming $0.1< \avg[p_a] <0.9$ for MC (recall that MC would perform notably worse if including data points with $\avg[p_a] > 0.9$).
+For MC, we used the test results from \autoref{Fig_VLDBJ_TPCH_AP_MC_aggregated_09}; i.e.\ assuming $0.1< \avg[p_a] <0.9$ for MC.
 Also recall that for large lineages, having an input probability with $\avg[p_{i}] = 0.5$ will often lead to answer probabilities close to $1$ for which ranking is not possible anymore (recall \autoref{Fig_VLDBJ_TPCH_AP_LineageRanking}).
 Thus, for large lineages, we need small input probabilities to have meaningful interpretations.
 And for small input probabilities, dissociation considerably outperforms any other method.

-\begin{question} How much would the ranking change according to exact probabilistic inference if we scale down all input tuples? \end{question}

-\begin{result} If the probabilities of all input tuples are already small, then scaling them further down does not affect the ranking much. \end{result}